megatnuar/megatnuar.github.io/_pages/about.md

 # 😸 Now
 Currently I am taking Google's Cybersecurity Professional Certificate course and intend to get a career in cybersecurity.
 I've been interested in SOC analysts roles.

-I plan to publish my writings and my projects here.
+I plan to publish more stuff here.